uarc/core0-doc/src/instruction_reference/memory.md

 ----------

 ## `writepo`
-`ins a -- `
+`o a -- `

 #### Description
 `writepo` performs a random write of an octet to program memory using a program address.
-This means that `progmem[a] = ins`, but only the lowest 8 bits of `ins` are written.
+This means that `progmem[a] = o`, but only the lowest 8 bits of `o` are written.
 Program memory is ordered into octets, which are written and addressed individually by this word.
 The addresses are aligned to octets.
 This operation may not influence the instruction executed next.

 #### Side Effects
-- `progmem[a] = ins`
+- `progmem[a] = o`

 ----------